zaher88abd/DalConnect/README.md

 **Problem 2: Fetching data from Firebase is in an asynchronous way, which caused a lot of problems, E.g, in same case, only if all of the data is ready, can we continue to operate the following codes.<br/>**

-To wait for all of the data is readly, a handler was used.
+To wait for all of the data to be ready, a handler was used.
 When data was ready, the handler sends a message to notify that the data is ready, and the App could continue by the following codes

 ```
 //Sending the message